Printable version - Here

 The Douglas bus will depart from the Grandstand at 6.30am PROMPT.
 The Southern and West buses departure times will be confirmed at signing on.

 The race will start promptly at 08:00 on Sunday 19th September 2021 at the Point of Ayre.
 Parking at the Point of Ayre will be directed by marshals.
 Please follow their instructions as to parking/setting down.
 Toilets will be available at the starting area and also in Bride village.

 A map of the route is downloadable from the e2e website -http://www.endtoendwalk.org.
 For safety reasons the following time restrictions will apply and it will be at the discretion of the race referee whether you will be allowed to proceed.
 Cut off times:

 The time limit of the overall race from the Point of Ayre to the Sound is 10 hours.
 Any walker reaching the Sound after the 10 hour time limit will be recorded as having reached the previous check point.
 However it should be noted that the race organisers have installed a timing point at Cregneash which will be used for this purpose providing that the timing mats are still place.
 That is to say if the race organisers have closed down all checkpoints any walker still on the road may be retired from the race immediately by officials and will be recorded as having reached the previous check point regardless of where they are on the course at the time.

 The organisers of this event wish to make it clear that the entire course is on open roads.
+Walkers should walk on a pavement, if available, otherwise they should walk on the the right-hand side of the road facing the oncoming traffic unless instructed to do otherwise by race personnel.
 Be sensible and consider other road users.
 Please try to walk in single file at all times.
 Please do not stray into the middle of the road when being passed refreshments from your back up vehicle.
 Back up vehicle drivers should have regard for other road users.